 4. River Mining on the North Fork of the American River (circa 1850-1855)

-You can tell that the water is moving by the texture of it, but I’m wondering why the wheel is stopped.
+You can tell that the water is moving by its blurred texture, but I’m wondering why the wheel isn’t blurry as well.

 5. Unknown bearded miner (circa 1852)